open-amt-cloud-toolkit/docs/docs/Reference/RPC/commandsRPC.md

 On failure, the `addwifisettings` maintenance command will rollback any certificates added before the error occurred.

+!!!
+Note
+    Adding new wifi settings will delete existing wifi settings.

 ##### via Config file

 1. Create a new file called `config.yaml`.
 Copy and paste the template below.